google/angle/src/libANGLE/renderer/vulkan/doc/PresentSemaphores.md

 old swapchains must now be deferred to when the first QP of the new swapchain has been processed.
 If an application resizes the window constantly and at a high rate, ANGLE would keep accumulating old swapchains and not free them until it stops.

+## VK_EXT_swapchain_maintenance1

+With the VK_EXT_swapchain_maintenance1, all the above is unnecessary.
+Each QP operation can have an associated fence, which can be used to know when the semaphore associated with it can be recycled.
+The old swapchains can be destroyed at the same time as before.